-We conduct a summer 1L Diversity Mentorship Program annually in seven of our U.S. offices for law students who identify as racially or ethnically diverse, LGBTQ or as having a disability.
-The program also provides selected rising 2L diverse students, who are employed elsewhere during the summer in Chicago, Dallas, Houston, Los Angeles, Palo Alto, San Francisco or Washington, D.C., with insight on the practice of law.
+We conduct a summer 1L DEI Mentorship Program annually in select U.S. offices for law students who identify as racially or ethnically diverse, LGBTQ+, as having a disability, or are first-generation professionals.
+The program provides selected rising 2L diverse students and first generation professionals, who are employed elsewhere during the summer in Chicago, Houston, Los Angeles, Palo Alto, or San Francisco, with insight into the practice of law.

-Law students selected for the mentoring program spend six to seven weeks over the summer meeting regularly with Sidley lawyers at both formal and informal events, such as educational programs, mock interview and resume review workshops, day-in-the-life shadowing opportunities, networking receptions, casual social events and brown bag lunches.
+Law students selected for the mentoring program spend six to seven weeks over the summer communicating regularly and meeting virtually and/or in person with Sidley lawyers at both formal and informal events.
 Our lawyers also provide one-on-one mentoring to students on career development strategies and professional opportunities in the local legal market.

 Subjects addressed during the program include:

 - Navigating the law firm on-campus interview process

 - Taking full advantage of the summer associate experience